RadeonOpenCompute/ROCm_Documentation/ROCm_Compiler_SDK/ROCm-Compiler-SDK.rst

       -DLLVM_TARGETS_TO_BUILD="AMDGPU;X86" \
       ..

-Testing also requires amdhsacod utility from ROCm Runtime.

-Use out-of-source CMake build and create separate directory to run CMake.

-The following build steps are performed:
+To build the library bitcodes, from the top level of this repository run the following commands:

 ::

    mkdir -p build
    cd build
-   export LLVM_BUILD=... (path to LLVM build) CC=$LLVM_BUILD/bin/clang cmake -DLLVM_DIR=$LLVM_BUILD -DAMDHSACOD=$HSA_DIR/bin/x86_64/amdhsacod ..
+   export LLVM_BUILD=... (path to LLVM build directory created above) CC=$LLVM_BUILD/bin/clang cmake -DLLVM_DIR=$LLVM_BUILD ..
    make

 It is also possible to use compiler that only has AMDGPU target enabled if you build prepare-builtins separately with host compiler and pass explicit target option to CMake: